reonZ/pf2e-token-hud/README.md

 5. Fortitude - Reflex - Will

     - this line can be removed
-    - you can display thir DC instead of their bonus modifier
+    - you can display their DC instead of their bonus modifier
-    - you can display thir proficiency rank (U, T, E, M, L)
+    - you can display their proficiency rank (U, T, E, M, L)

 6. Perception - Stealth - Athletics